-As the weather is getting colder, we’ve put together a handy guide on how to keep children warm
+As the weather is getting colder, we have put together a handy guide on how to keep children warm this autumn.

-With the chilly months approaching it’s so important to keep children warm and allow them to enjoy their favourite outdoor activities without the risk of getting cold.
-Read on for our top tips!
+With the chilly months approaching, it’s so important to keep children warm when they’re out and about.
+Read on for our top tips.

-Our base layers are incredibly soft and breathable with seams that don’t scratch or irritate the skin.
+Our thermals are incredibly soft and breathable with seams that don’t scratch or irritate the skin.
 Plus, they wick moisture away from the skin so they’re warm but never sticky.
-We’ve added thumb holes on their cuffs to keep little sleeves pulled down, so your muddy pups can enjoy their outdoor adventures staying warm and cosy.
+We’ve added thumb holes on their cuffs to keep the sleeves pulled down, so your children can enjoy their outdoor adventures staying warm and cosy.

-With a good set of base layers, you may find it easier to keep children warm.
-They are a great investment as your child may need fewer mid-layer clothes to stay warm.
-However, choose your mid-layers wisely as you don’t want your child to overheat or be too cold.
-It’s always better to have more layers on as you can always adjust the clothes on top so that they are appropriate for the weather conditions!
+Choose your children’s mid-layers wisely as you don’t want them to overheat or be too cold.
+It’s always better to have more layers on as you can always adjust the clothes on top so that they are appropriate for the weather conditions.

 Dress babies and young children in one more layer than an adult would wear and make sure their head, neck and hands are covered.

 Don’t forget about waterproof trousers, especially when it’s rainy or there’s snow so the layers below stay dry.
-Outer trousers will also keep the cold wind outside, and if they’re lined, provide an additional layer of toastiness for insulation.
+Waterproof trousers will also keep the cold wind outside, and if they’re lined, provide an additional layer of toastiness.

-Getting chilly feet can bring on a cold so bundle up and keep your children’s feet warm and dry.
+Getting chilly feet can bring on a cold so remember to keep your children’s feet warm and dry.
 First, make sure they’re wearing warm winter socks.
-Woolly socks are great in keeping little feet dry as they can absorb a high amount of moisture (much more than cotton) without them feeling moist.
-Choose ones that are long and elasticated to make sure they don’t let the cold wind sneak in through the cuffs of little trousers.
+Woolly socks are great to keep little feet dry as they can absorb a high amount of moisture (much more than cotton).
+Choose ones that are long and elasticated to make sure they don’t let the cold wind sneak in through the cuffs of your children’s trousers.

-Add waterproof footwear such as children’s wellies or snowboots, these will help keep little feet warm and dry.
-Depending on how cold it is, you can sometimes get away with unlined wellies (with thick sock of course) or fleece lined wellies but snow always calls for snowboots, they’re designed to protect little feet from freezing temperatures in the cold and wet winter weather.
+Add waterproof footwear such as children’s wellies or snow boots to keep little feet warm and dry.
+Depending on how cold it is, you can sometimes get away with unlined wellies (with thick socks of course) or fleece-lined wellies, but snow always calls for snow boots as they are designed to protect little feet from freezing temperatures in the cold and wet winter weather.